‘Boy Meets World’ Star Maitland Ward Lifts Up Shirt In Exposing New Instagram Pic

 “It’s all been my authentic journey because everything that I have done along the way is something I wanted to explore and do, and I just did it publicly for my fans, that is the exhibitionist style of me,” she added.

 Maitland’s social media seems to showcase her adult side to the max.
 The star has rocked some cleavage-baring bikinis recently, with The Inquisitr documenting one donned just yesterday.
-As to the fan response, it looks like followers of Maitland’s Instagram are loving it.
-The star’s post today managed to rack up over 10,000 likes in just 37 minutes.
+As to fan response, it looks like followers of Maitland’s Instagram are loving it.
+The star’s post today managed to rack up over 10,000 likes and over 100 comments in just 37 minutes.

 Maitland has 770,000 Instagram followers.
-Fans wishing to stay updated on the star’s activity should give her account a follow.
+Fans wishing to stay updated on the star’s activity can give her account a follow.